AdobeDocs/workfront-fusion.en/help/workfront-fusion/references/apps-and-modules/gmail-modules.md

 ### Connect [!DNL Gmail] to [!DNL Workfront Fusion] using[!DNL  Google Workspace] {#connect-gmail-to-workfront-fusion-using-g-suite}

-For instructions about connecting your [!DNL Google Workspace] account to [!UICONTROL Workfront Fusion], see [Connect the module's app or web service to [!DNL Workfront Fusion]](../../workfront-fusion/scenarios/create-a-scenario.md#connect) in the article the articles under [Create scenarios](/help/workfront-fusion/create-scenarios/create-scenarios-toc.md).
+For instructions about connecting your [!DNL Google Workspace] account to [!UICONTROL Workfront Fusion], see [Create a connection - Basic instructions](/help/workfront-fusion/create-scenarios/connect-to-apps/connect-to-fusion-general.md.

 ### Connect [!DNL Gmail] to [!DNL Workfront Fusion] using [!DNL gmail.com] or [!DNL googlemail].com {#connect-gmail-to-workfront-fusion-using-gmail-com-or-googlemail-com}

 If you are [!DNL @gmail.com] or [!DNL @googlemail.com] user you must create an OAuth client on [the [!DNL Google Cloud Platform]](https://console.developers.google.com/projectselector2/apis/dashboard?supportedpurview=project) in order to obtain a [!UICONTROL Client ID] and [!UICONTROL Client Secret].

-For step-by-step instructions on how to create the OAuth client and obtain a [!UICONTROL Client ID] and [!UICONTROL Client Secret], see [Connect Adobe Workfront Fusion to Google Services using a custom OAuth client](../../workfront-fusion/connections/connect-fusion-to-google-using-oauth.md).
+For step-by-step instructions on how to create the OAuth client and obtain a [!UICONTROL Client ID] and [!UICONTROL Client Secret], see [Connect Adobe Workfront Fusion to Google Services using a custom OAuth client](/help/workfront-fusion/create-scenarios/connect-to-apps/connect-fusion-to-google-using-oauth.md).

 ## [!DNL Gmail] modules and their fields